CodedByHasan/kubernetes-examples/docs/application-deployment/example1.md

 ## Question

-A web application running on cluster2 called robox-west-apd on the fusion-apd-x1df5 namespace.
+A web application called `robox-west-apd` on the `fusion-apd-x1df5` namespace.
 The Ops team has created a new service account (SA) with a set of permissions for this web application.
 Update the newly created SA for this deployment.

-Also, change the strategy type to `Recreate`, so it will delete all the pods immediately and update the newly created SA to all the pods.
+Also, change the strategy type to _Recreate_, so it will delete all the pods immediately and update the newly created SA to all the pods.

 ## Solution